 Argus has been writing insurance since 1950, when The Somers Isles Insurance Company Limited was incorporated with the purpose to 'transact Hospitalisation Insurance for the first time in Bermuda'.
 Somers Isles was the first company of what became the Argus Group.
 In 1957, Argus began administering life benefits and pensions products.
-Argus is now the market leader in employee benefits, providing innovative and progressive products, tools and services to over 60 percent of the international business sector in Bermuda.
 In 1961, Argus Insurance Company Limited was formed to write general property and casualty insurance.
 Additionally, Argus provides wealth management solutions.